 – The budding phase

-– The baby lock phase
+– The teenage phase

-– The teenage phase, as well as the mature loc phase.
 Your hair may or may not go through every stage depending on the texture of your hair, length of your hair as well the technique used.

-Different Loc Forming Techniques:
+How to start Locs: Different Loc Forming Techniques

 Starting your loc journey is no easy feat.
 You have to consider your hair texture, hair length, as well as how you want your locs to look in the end.
 Luckily for you, several methods can be used by yourself or your hairstylist to start your LOC journey.
 Here are the most common techniques used: